MicrosoftDocs/quantum-docs/articles/provider-ionq.md

 - Target ID: `ionq.simulator`
 - Q# Profile: `No Control Flow`

-## Quantum computer
+### Quantum computer
-Trapped ion quantum computer.
-Dynamically reconfigurable in software to use up to 11 qubits.
+IonQ QPU is a trapped ion quantum computer dynamically reconfigurable in software to use up to 11 qubits.
 All qubits are fully connected, meaning you can run a two-qubit gate between any pair.

 - Job type: `Quantum Program`
 - Data Format: `ionq.circuit.v1`